Understanding Duolingo’s quiet $10M raise – TechCrunch

 Earlier this month, edtech unicorn Duolingo raised $10 million in new venture capital from General Atlantic, per an SEC filing.
 With the raise, the online language learning platform accepted its first outside investor in almost three years.
-General Atlantic will take a board seat at the company, per Duolingo.
+General Atlantic will take a board observer seat at the company, per Duolingo.

 The company, which was last valued at $1.5 billion, says the round has increased its valuation, but it declined to share by how much.